You are not sure if outsourcing is right for your business.

 1) They are not in the same physical location

 A remote employee may take some time to get used to.
 It’s always nicer to see the people who you work with sitting across the room, and to share a drink after work.
-An employee who is at the same location as you makes it easier for you to walk up to his desk, have a look at his screen and provide instant input.

 With a remote employee, more often than not the primary mode of communication is either a video call or GChat.